fwilleke80/com_audioarchive/README.md

 - Unreferenced managed files
 - Abandoned temporary files

 Current referenced originals are never eligible for stale-file cleanup.
-Before deletion, Audio Archive regenerates the current candidate list and revalidates every selected item so that files whose status changed after the check are not removed.
+Before deletion, Punga Audio Archive regenerates the current candidate list and revalidates every selected item so that files whose status changed after the check are not removed.

 Large cleanup selections are processed automatically in sequential AJAX batches of at most 200 files.
 This avoids PHP input limits and oversized single requests while preserving the server-side safety limit and per-batch validation.